My Home Decor DIY Makeover: Living Room

 How I transformed my living room: before and after…

 This is part of my series about how

-I’m decorating my apartment in France.
+I’m decorating my apartment.

-You can check out the other rooms here.
+You can check out other rooms here.

 Modern decor has never really appealed to me.
 I mean, it can be nice to look at, but I’ve always been drawn to rooms that feel cozy and comfortable.
 Big plush sofas, soft textured fabrics, throw blankets, and lots of pillows — that’s my thing.

 I used to look at photos of glamorous French apartments and dream about living in one of them.
 In my previous apartments, I’d always incorporated aspects of French style into my decor to give it a glam touch.

 So when we rented an apartment in France, I was super excited to start decorating.
 Transforming this space took much longer than I’d expected, but it doesn’t hurt when you start with such a beautiful canvas.
 12-feet-tall ceilings, a fireplace in every room, built-in cabinets, and original herringbone-patterned wood floors.
 Out the windows, we have a direct view of the Saone river, a UNESCO World Heritage site, the tower that inspired the Eiffel Tower, and the Fourviere cathedral.
 Some mornings we take bird seed and feed the swans and ducks just below our windows.
 Need I say more?

 The downside?
 The apartment has clearly only ever been a rental, and treated that way.
 The trim, walls and floors are all beat up.
 The solution?
 A lot of rugs, some touch up paint, vintage-inspired furniture with rustic touches, and an overall feel inspired by Provencal country-chic!

 While the light fixtures, drapery, rugs, and some of the furniture was gifted for these articles, the rest are vintage pieces I nabbed off of France’s version of Craigslist and DIY’d.
 The DIY projects took much longer than expected, but it was soooo worth the effort in the end.